-Graduate Program

-Professor and Coordinator Debra Jordan, Re.D.
+Graduate Program Professor and Coordinator Lowell Caneday, Ph.D.

 M.S.
 Program.
-Beyond the baccalaureate level, the program in leisure studies provides preparation at the master's level in leisure service management and therapeutic recreation.
-Masters students are typically employed in supervisory positions in leisure service management or therapeutic recreation settings..
+Beyond the baccalaureate level, the program in leisure studies provides preparation at the master's level across the discipline.
+Students develop a plan of study, under the advisement of a graduate committee and may focus in various emphasis areas in recreation, parks and leisure services.
+Masters students are typically employed in supervisory positions in leisure service management or therapeutic recreation settings.